Br3nda/drupal-module-jquery_ui/README.txt

 * Copy the jquery_ui module directory to your sites/all/modules directory.

-* Download the latest jQuery UI 1.7 development package from:
+* Download the latest jQuery UI 1.7 release from:

     http://code.google.com/p/jquery-ui/downloads/list?can=3&q=1.7

 * Extract it as a sub-directory called 'jquery.ui' in the jquery_ui folder:

     /sites/all/modules/jquery_ui/jquery.ui/

+  so the actual jQuery UI JavaScript files are located in:

+    /sites/all/modules/jquery_ui/jquery.ui/ui/*.js

 * Enable the module at Administer >> Site building >> Modules.